xmtp/xmtp-memo-js/README.md

 Memos are not the same as XMTP messages, though they are similar.
 For example, the payload structure of memos and messages is the same, but memos and messages are used in different circumstances.

-- Memos allow a registered address to send messages that are **not end-to-end encrypted** to **any Ethereum Virtual Machine-compatible blockchain address**.
+- Memos allow a registered account to send messages that are **not end-to-end encrypted** to **any Ethereum Virtual Machine-compatible blockchain account**.
-- Messages allow a registered address to send **end-to-end encrypted messages** to **any address registered on the XMTP network**.
+- Messages allow a registered account to send **end-to-end encrypted messages** to **any account registered on the XMTP network**.

 When possible, developers should always send messages with [XMTP-JS](https://github.com/xmtp/xmtp-js) to benefit from higher security and stability.